OTCodeUniverse/rules/readme.txt

 hi man,
-welcome to our study universe.
+welcome to our study universe dont worry be happy.

 thx,im coming.